 - ages 6 – 12: We seek balanced enrollment from older and younger students on each program day, and activities are designed to meet the needs of all learners.
 Mixed age groupings tend to see lower social conflict and greater opportunities for children to explore leadership in a variety of ways.

 Each of our teachers brings a wonderful blend of naturalist skills, experience with leading and teaching children, and enthusiasm for outdoor play and learning!

-Three teacher naturalists and one assistant teacher will lead each group of 18 6 – 12 year olds, and two teachers lead our MAPLES group of eight 5 – 6 year olds..
+Three teacher naturalists and one assistant teacher will lead each OAKS group of 18 6 – 12 year olds, and two teachers lead our MAPLES group of eight 5 – 6 year olds..
 Our staff are trained in first aid and CPR, and additional program supervisors are always on-site and happy to help and play with the group when needed.
 Meet our teachers at an Information Session!

 2018 – 2019 Schedule